AlexSosnkowski/chessboard_fault_injector/README.md

 # To Do

-Read in from the input pins, calculate dac value, output it, reset.

-Should there be a way to communicate that the controller should change to a new piece or has finished proccessing the new piece?
-Timing errors?

-Implement various modes of failure.
+Implement additional modes of failure.

 More details: